1886 Director, Career Center

-Experience: A minimum of five years experience in career planning and placement, cooperative education, or corporate recruiting is required.
+Experience: A minimum of five years of experience in career services, cooperative education, or corporate recruiting is required.
 Familiarity with information technology in career services is required.
 Budget management and supervision experience is required.
 Familiarity with legal practices, policies and trends of recruitment and employment process is required.

 Skills: Demonstrated public speaking and written communication skills are required.
 Ability to supervise professional and support staff, and graduate and work study students is required.
 Ability to organize, plan, coordinate, and direct activities related to corporate/college recruiting is required.
 The ability to conduct group workshops, solve problems and make appropriate decisions, operate and use information derived from computers, research, collect, organize, and maintain accurate records/data, and select or develop teaching aids, such as multimedia visual aids and reference works are required.
 The ability to demonstrate oral and written skills by clearly communicating ideas, facts, and abstract concepts to people who represent all constituencies of the University is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Requires extended periods of standing and lifting (up to twenty pounds) and carrying boxes short distances.
+Effort: This position makes presentations; preparation includes lifting (up to twenty pounds) and transporting boxes for short distances.

 ESSENTIAL DUTIES AND RESPONSIBILITIES